quarcu/ansible-openjdk/README.md

-# Java role for Ansible
+# OpenJDK Java role for Ansible

-Installs Java from the webupd8 PPA and applies the specified configuration.
+Installs OpenJDK Java from the OpenJDK PPA and applies the specified configuration.

+Forked from [https://github.com/ssilab/ansible-java](https://github.com/ssilab/ansible-java) and adapted for OpenJDK.

+Tested on Ubuntu 14.04 Server.

 ## Requirements

-Tested on Ubuntu 12.04 Server.
+None.

 ## Role Variables